 Greenhouses and dispensaries must also comply with all typical fire safety regulations.

 As mentioned above, cannabis retailers must track each individual seed until its eventual sale.
-Clearly, you’ll need a vast inventory management system to fully comply with this.
+Clearly, you’ll need an inventory management system to fully comply with this.
 This is where your dispensary POS system comes in!
 KORONA partners with Dauntless to fully integrate to all proper tracking software so that dispensaries can follow and report their product from start to finish.

 Because you’re providing a consumable product, you’ll need to follow all safety procedures to ensure that it’s a safe product for consumers.